Applications now open

 Out of the Blueprint’s residency programme is now open for applications from young people aged 18-24.

-We are currently looking for 2 artists-in-residence for the year 2021-2022: visual artists, illustrators, graphic designers, printmakers or other creative individuals who are interested in the riso print process.
+We are currently looking for visual artists, illustrators, graphic designers, printmakers or other creative individuals who are interested in the riso print process.

 Out of the Blueprint recognises the positive value of diversity, and wishes to amplify the voices of those who are underrepresented.
 We welcome and encourage applications from people of all backgrounds.